Your Guide to Applicant Tracking Systems (ATS)

-BerniePortal Applicant Tracking is an online applicant tracking feature that is used to attract applicants, manage candidates, and offer and onboard new hires to the company.
-Download the BerniePortal Applicant Tracking Case Study to read about our experience implementing BerniePortal Applicant Tracking within our company.
-Based on our recruitment process, we identified 5 core challenges that were solved by implementing BerniePortal’s Applicant Tracking feature.
+For example, BerniePortal Applicant Tracking is an online applicant tracking feature that is used to attract applicants, manage candidates, and offer and onboard new hires to the company.

 What to Look For in a Applicant Tracking System

 Look for a system that doesn’t require applicants to create a login to submit an application.
 This can deter quality applicants from applying to open positions—and slow down your time-to-hire.

 Integrating with job search websites such as Indeed empowers small and mid-sized employers to reach even more qualified candidates.
-For example, BerniePortal partnered with Indeed to enhance and optimize our recruiting so that when a hiring manager creates a job in the ATS are automatically available on job seeking applications via direct integration.
+For example, BerniePortal partnered with Indeed to enhance and optimize our recruiting so that when a hiring manager creates a job in the ATS, the posting is automatically available on Indeed via a direct integration.

 BerniePortal and Indeed Partner to Enhance and Optimize Recruiting:

-An all-in-one system means new hires and administrators don’t have to use multiple sites with multiple logins to manage hiring, onboarding and benefits enrollment.
-One simple system means one-stop-shop for support.
+An all-in-one HRIS means new hires and administrators don’t have to use multiple sites with multiple logins to manage hiring, onboarding, benefits enrollment, etc. Plus, one simple system also means a one-stop-shop for support.